Enhancing Slope Stabilization at the Left Bank of Xiluodu Hydropower Station with Self-Drilling Anchor Bolts

 The Remarkable Role of Self-Drilling Anchor Bolts

-1. Simultaneous Drilling, Grouting, and Anchoring:
+1. Simultaneous Drilling, Grouting, and Anchoring

 Results and Conclusion